oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-speech-introduction/ai-speech-introduction.md

-# Lab 11: Introduction to OCI Speech
+# Introduction to OCI Speech

 ## About this workshop